Residency in Mexico is possible via many routes.

 Residency in Mexico offers foreign nationals the opportunity to live, work, and build a life in the country, either temporarily or permanently.
 The process to obtain residency is designed to accommodate a variety of situations, but one of the most accessible routes is through family unity—when you have a close family relationship with a Mexican citizen or permanent resident.

 Whether you are seeking a temporary resident card or aiming for permanent residency, understanding the process and requirements is essential.
-With the right documentation and a clear family relationship, you can obtain the resident card that best fits your needs and start your new chapter in Mexico.
+Guides that walk you through moving to Mexico can help you prepare thoroughly so that, with the right documentation and a clear family relationship, you can obtain the resident card that best fits your needs and start your new chapter in Mexico.

 Eligibility for Residency for Spouses and Partners